 Digestion begins in the foregut.
 The small intestine contains enzymes that start to break down feed.

-The small intestine absorbs simple sugars, starches, and amino acids.
-However, it does not have the ability to break down fibre which makes up a large portion of a horse’s diet.
+The small intestine absorbs simple sugars, starches, fatty acids, amino acids as well as vitamins and minerals.
+However, it does not have the ability to break down fibre or other complex carbohydrates which make up a large portion of a horse’s diet.
 [1][2]

 Healthy hindgut function is critical for a horse to absorb and utilize the nutrients found in the diet to meet daily requirements.
 [1][2][3]